Moogerah Peaks National Park Brisbane

 Summit routes

-There is one summit route in Moogerah Peaks National Park: Mount Greville summit route.
-This summit route is not a walking track.
+Mount Greville summit has three routes to choose from—Waterfall Gorge, Palm Gully and Southeast route.
+These summit routes are not walking tracks.
 Please read the safety information below before planning your route.
 The distance is not provided.
 Plan to reach the peak and return before dark.
 Use the estimated time allocated for the summit route to plan your day.

 Be aware